 Image: Advertisers can build and deploy landing pages at scale using a software tool like Unbounce.

-Thanks for checking out our PPC strategy guide for building an advertising plan in 2021!
+Thanks for checking out our PPC strategy guide for building an advertising plan!

 You may have already been familiar with many of the campaign elements and tactics we described here, but PPC strategy is really about combining those elements in a way that produces cohesive experiences for the target audience and drives campaign goal attainment.